-When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind.keys, rndc.key or session.key.)
+This is the directory where the public and private DNSSEC key files should be found when performing a dynamic update of secure zones, if different than the current working directory.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind.keys, rndc.key, or session.key.)

-lmdb-mapsize
+Imdb-mapsize

 When named is built with liblmdb, this option sets a maximum size for the memory map of the new-zone database (NZD) in LMDB database format.
 This database is used to store configuration information for zones added using rndc addzone.
 Note that this is not the NZD database file size, but the largest size that the database may grow to.
 Because the database file is memory mapped, its size is limited by the address space of the named process.
 The default of 32 megabytes was chosen to be usable with 32-bit named builds.
 The largest permitted value is 1 terabyte.
 Given typical zone configurations without elaborate ACLs, a 32 MB NZD file ought to be able to hold configurations of about 100,000 zones.